element-hq/ems-docs/src/Frequently-Asked-Questions.md

 For storage, we’ve shied away from hard limits, and instead adopted a fair use policy.
 If you are using the server for business conversations and sharing a few images as part of your discussions you will never have problems, if you are sharing thousands of images daily per user then you will hit a limit.

+#### What is a "system" room?

+You may have come across this message in your admin dashboard: "This is a system room that cannot be deleted.".

+A "system" room is required by EMS to ensure smooth operation of your Matrix host.

 ### Pricing & Payments

 #### Do you offer other payment options like IBAN/SEPA?